-Every child at Warwick House has an individual 'support log', designed between the child and their key worker.
+Every child at Morton Lea has an individual 'support log', designed between the child and their key worker.
 There are some companywide standardised responses to behaviours such as smoking, aggressive behaviour etc they are all designed therapeutically and help to ensure that we are meeting the child's specific needs and level of understanding.

-At Warwick House we have Identified key workers for all the children, this provides the child with a designated significant adult whom will ensure that their needs are identified and how these can be met, devising a placement plan, BMP and risk assessment with the individual as well as supporting them.
+At Morton Lea we have Identified key workers for all the children, this provides the child with a designated significant adult whom will ensure that their needs are identified and how these can be met, devising a placement plan, bmp and risk assessment with the child as well as supporting them.

 The key worker will provide 1-1 sessions to allow the child the opportunity to discuss any issues, worries and concerns, or any wishes they may have.
-The primary aim of all key worker sessions is to build a relationship with the child and help them understand and feel better about themselves.
+The key worker sessions.
+The primary aim of all key worker session is to build a relationship with the child and help them understand and feel better about themselves.
 From the foundations of the relationship we are able to help the child safely become aware of their emotions and eventually link them to their behaviours.

-Key workers also support the individual in maintaining family links, monitoring family time, maintaining written records, report writing, attending meetings, attending to medical appointments, and when required being the child's advocate, along with any other task that may be required to ensure the child's needs are met.
-It also provides that significant positive relationship that all children are entitled to along with a good role model that some children may have never experienced and enables them to turn mistrust into trust.
+Key workers also support the Child in maintaining family links, monitoring contacts, maintaining written records, report writing, attending meetings, attending to medical appointments, and if required being the Child's advocate, and any other task that may be required to ensure the children's needs are met.
+It also provides that significant positive relationship that all Children are entitled to and role model that some children have never experienced and enables them to turn mistrust into trust.
 Each child will have full access to all staff members and management and will never feel alone.
-The young people can talk to any member of staff should they feel they need to at any time.
+The children can talk to any member of staff should they feel they need to at any time.

 All staff are trained in Team Teach so they are able to safely use physical intervention as a last resort, if required.
 Team Teach also provides de-escalation techniques that help staff reduce the need for physical intervention where ever possible.
-We believe that the relationship the young person has with us is vital in allowing the young person to feel secure and by building trust enables them to develop.
-This relationship is based on mutual respect, honesty 'unconditional positive regard', trust and actions that are in the best interests of the young person.
+We believe that the relationship the child has with us is vital in allowing the Child to feel secure and by building trust enables them to develop.
+This relationship is based on mutual respect, honesty 'unconditional positive regard', trust and actions that are in the best interests of the child.